anannyaumesh/llm-failure-mode-explorer/README.md

 Mistral-small is the **worst-performing model on easy prompts** and the **best-performing on hard prompts**.
 The root cause is `count_only` violations: Mistral-small fails 47% of simple single-count constraints (vs 25–33% for other models), which disproportionately appear in the easy tier.
 On hard multi-constraint prompts, where all models converge toward 80–86% failure, Mistral-small's 39% is notably lower.

-This inverts the expected difficulty–performance relationship and suggests Mistral-small has a different trade-off surface than the other three models — stronger on complex, structured tasks; weaker on simple counting.
+This inverts the expected difficulty–performance relationship and suggests Mistral-small has a different trade-off surface than the other three models: stronger on complex, structured tasks, weaker on simple counting.

 ---

-### Finding 5 — Scale does not uniformly help
+### Finding 5: Scale does not uniformly help

 Direct comparison between Llama 3.1 8B and Llama 3.3 70B (same family, 9× parameter increase):